dagolinuxoid/fccActivityLog/lazylog.md

 Solved Mural for both inputs.
 ###### 18-04-019
 Scrambled words - spend a lot of time on it but didn't pass even the C-small test case
+###### 19-04-019
+Reading about probability and permutations.
+I need it in order to solve 'lucky dip'